 "How are you?", you may recognize that the first two are C-V-C

 clusters and the rest are C-V clusters.
 If you can't

-see it easily, that's because you haven't seen individual
+see it right away, that's because you haven't seen the individual

-letters in Korean alphabet yet.
+letters of the Korean alphabet yet.
 It's time to

 learn Korean consonants and vowels.